 On another level companies and corporations are increasingly blocking access mainly as a profit maximisation technique.
 What happens in this case is that access is selectively restricted based on your physical location.
 This means you might find that parts of a web site are only accessible in particular countries and you’ll be blocked if you’re actually outside those locations.
 So if you’ve tried to watch Hulu from outside the US then you’ll have seen these blocks and similarly try and access the BBC from outside the UK and the same thing will happen.

-This is significant as up until this point, the BBC have made very minimal effort to restrict the use of these programs.
+This is significant as up until this point, the BBC have made very minimal effort to restrict the use of these programs and millions used them to watch British TV online wherever they happened to be.
 There is still some hope though, mainly because it is still extremely difficult to completely block access to VPNs.
 The Chinese after all have not yet succeeded in completely blocking them through their infamous firewall.
 The reality is that although many of these media companies can block access through VPNs it is actually quite a difficult process which involves a lot of manual intervention.
 A well configured VPN is still pretty much undetectable, so they instead focus on identifying IP addresses with multiple concurrent connections.
 This is very time consuming and also unreliable as often legitimate proxies in various establishments will look pretty much identical.

 It means that for the moment, the VPN service is still one of the most useful internet tools especially for travelers, holiday makers and expats.
 The only company which has managed to block the majority of access is the media streaming giant Netflix.
 What this company has done is to restrict access from any server with a commercially registered IP address.
 This blocked a huge proportion (over 95%) of VPN services with only a few having the ability to use residential addresses.
 You can read about one company that has bypassed this issue here – supplying Netflix IP addresses.
 It is unclear whether other companies will follow suit to this method or they are simply evaluating the success of the method.